GOVTNZ/swagger-ui/SILVERSTRIPE.md

 1. remove the */govtnz/swagger-ui/dist/css* element from the *.htaccess* file entry.

 ### Change fonts
-Modifying the Swagger UI CSS with either approach is a pre-requisite to modifying the default fonts.
+Modifying the Swagger UI CSS with either of the above approaches is a pre-requisite to modifying the default fonts.
 If you don't use the default fonts, remember to remove the */govtnz/swagger-ui/dist/fonts* element from the *.htaccess* file entry.

 You'll find it helpful to check the examples in the */resources* subdirectory and read the **.htaccess rules** section below.